dbasrai/dbasrai.github.io/class/src/syllabus.md

 Lesson 1 is about being yourself.

-Lesson 2 focuses on the principles of joke structure.
+Lesson 2 covers the principles of joke structure.

-Lesson 3 focuses on set structure and performance basics.
+Lesson 3 focuses on opening strong, as well as performance basics.
+In-class we will have our first WORKSHOP, where students will perform 2-3 minutes of jokes to each other and give feedback.

-Lesson 4 is the first WORKSHOP, where students will perform 2-3 minutes of jokes to each other and give feedback.
+Lesson 4 is about bombing.

 Lesson 5 focuses on editing and refining.

 Lesson 6 is reserved for parent teacher conferences.
+In-class we will have our second WORKSHOP.

 Lesson 7 is about finding your voice.

-Lesson 8 is the second WORKSHOP, where students will perform 3-5 minutes of jokes to each other and give feedback.
+Lesson 8 is a third workshop.

 ## Lesson Overview